gvwilson/sensibleadventures/princess-bear/princess-bear.md

 upstream where the magical outwash from Fast Lake piled up.

 "It must be a lot of work to keep it going.
 Ulfmaerr---" Noxy paused.
-"My *de-adda* said magicians' spells usually fade away when they do."  *Like he did,* she thought sadly.
-The last time her grandfather had come to Stale he had hardly been able to hold his own spoon.
-His eyes had been as bright as ever, but had darted from one face to another as he tried to remember people's names.
+"My grandfather said magicians' spells usually fade away when they do."  *Like he did,* she thought sadly.
+The last time her grandfather had come to Stale he had no longer been able to cut his own food or tie up his own boots.
+His eyes had been as bright as ever, but had darted helplessly from face to face as he tried to remember people's names.
 That had been a year ago.
 No-one had seen him since.
 No-one expected to.

 The prince pretended not to notice the change in Noxy's voice.
 "It is," he said.
-"The magician who was here before Sergeant Dambu refreshed it a few years ago, but she said she could never re-cast it again."
-He sighed.
-"I know they're all volunteers, and they know what they're getting into, but still..."
+"The magician who was here before Sergeant Ramdu managed to refresh it a few years ago, but it cost her the sight in one eye."
+He shook his head.
+"I know they're all volunteers, but it's still a lot to ask."

-"Cheerful as always," Noxy grumbled, punching his arm to make it a joke and then wincing at the ache in her own.
+"Cheerful as always," Noxy grumbled jokingly.

 They landed in the rear courtyard of the garrison house.
 A middle-aged soldier with a bushy mustache stood waiting for them.
 He had two wide black ribbons sewn